ajakubek/python-llist/docs/index.rst

    .. method:: pop()

-      Remove and return an element from the right side of the list.
+      Remove and return an element's value from the right side of the list.

       This method has O(n) time complexity.

    .. method:: popleft()

-      Remove and return an element from the left side of the list.
+      Remove and return an element's value from the left side of the list.

       This method has O(1) time complexity.

    .. method:: popright()

-      Remove and return an element from the right side of the list.
+      Remove and return an element's value from the right side of the list.

       This method has O(n) time complexity.